denpamusic/PyPlumIO/README.md

 - [License](#license)

 ## Usage
-To interact with devices, you must pass async callback to `Connection.run(callback: Callable[[DeviceCollection, Connection], Awaitable[Any]], interval: int)` method.
-Callback will receive two arguments: `devices: DeviceCollection` that will contain all found supported devices and `connection: Connection` that represents current connection.

-Second optional parameter `interval`, defines how often the callback will be called in seconds.
-If left unspecified, callback will be called every second.
+To interact with devices, you must first initialize connection by utilizing `pyplumio.TcpConnection` or `pyplumio.SerialConnection` classes.

 You can find examples for each supported connection type below.